Harrison_Wells :

 If you have seen ryzen5 cpu usage you must have noticed that cpu usage is usually around 60-70 percent in games right, so now because of more threads workload of cpu is shared which keeps the usage low but without those extra threads the usgae will go up as less thread means workload will fall on whatever thread which are available

-Consider cores as brain and thread as hand and more thread is like your brain can use one has to write and other to scratch your head or whatever but with one hand you would have stop or finish the activity to begin with another.
+Consider cores as brain and thread as hand and more thread is like your brain can use one hand to write and other to scratch your head or whatever but with one hand you would have stop or finish the activity to begin with another.

 Say ur cpu has 4 cores and 8 threads and usage is 60-70 percent on a game like BF1